 - Basic Checks Before You Apply For an Australia Student Visa

 - Working Rights on Australia Student Visa

 - Why Study in Australia?

 - Cost of Studying and Living in Australia

 - Top Universities in Australia (BONUS)

-Whether you want to enrol in a long-term degree course or a short-term diploma, it is essential for international students to have an Australia student visa.
-Out of all the types of Visas, candidates have to apply for Subclass 500 in order to pursue higher education.
+Whether you want to enrol in a long-term degree course or a short-term diploma, it is essential for international students to have an Australian student visa.
+Out of all the types of visas in Australia, candidates have to apply for a Subclass 500 visa in order to pursue higher education in Australia.
+The Australia student visa allows you to study in an eligible course in an Australian university, travel in and out of Australia and work for up to 48 hours per fortnight.
+This visa allows you to stay for up to 5 years in Australia, in line with your enrolment.
 Listed below are the types of study that are included in the visa:

 - Vocational Education and Training